Great to have you, Rush Limbaugh, executing assigned host duties flawlessly.

 These little techers, they were fit to be tied.

-There were eleven different proposals that various shareholders had put forth at the Exxon shareholders meeting to advocate for to acknowledge climate change and global warming and to affect Exxon corporate policy, and all 11 of them went down to almost unanimous defeat.
+There were 11 different proposals that various shareholders had put forth at the Exxon shareholders meeting to advocate for, to acknowledge climate change and global warming and to affect Exxon corporate policy.

-You know the CEO at Exxon.
+You know, the CEO at Exxon.

-I don't I think it's still still the CEO.
+I think it's still the CEO.

 What a great name for an oil company CEO.

-Not Thornton Bradshaw the Fourth, but Rex Tillerson.
+Not Thornton Bradshaw IV, but Rex Tillerson.

-In fact, it may have been a West Coast Oil Company.
+In fact, it may have been a West Coast oil company.

 What was it?